python-discord/bot/bot/resources/tags/bot_var.md

 Python allows you to set custom attributes to class instances, like your bot!
 By adding variables as attributes to your bot you can access them anywhere you access you bot.
-In the discord.py library, these custom attributes are commonly known as `Bot Variables` and these can be a lifesaver if your bot is divided into many different files.
-An example on how to make a bot variable named `test` is shown below:
+In the discord.py library, these custom attributes are commonly known as `Bot Variables` and can be a lifesaver if your bot is divided into many different files.
+An example on how to use custom attributes on your bot is shown below:

 ```py
 bot = commands.Bot(command_prefix="!")